ethnow/docs/README.md

 # ethnow - The Ethereum integration for ServiceNow

-ethnow aims to create a production-ready Ethereum spoke for ServiceNow.
+ethnow aims to create a production-ready Ethereum integration for ServiceNow.

+The integration works with the public Ethereum networks as well as private networks based on Ethereum compatible software like Consensys Quorum and Hyperledger Besu.

 All modules can operate in a totally self-contained way withing the ServiceNow instance, without the need of any external component, including the MID server.

 The project contains the following repositories:
 - ethsign.
 A signer based on the ServiceNow platform.